SinaLewis/DnD_session/docs/worldbuilding/people/rocksanne.md

 ## Rocksanne

 A Roc found as an egg and raised by the Quarks.
+Rocksanne is being raised by the herbalist while the Quarks adventure.
+They are about the size of a horse at this point, although it seems the herbalist has perhaps overfed them.